warncke/immutable-access-control/README.md

 Three system roles exist which apply to all sessions without being assigned to an account.

-The `all` role applies to all sessions and access control rules assigned to the all role will apply to every user.
+The `all` role applies to all sessions.
+Access control rules assigned to the `all` role apply to every user.

 The `anonymous` role applies to all sessions that are not logged in to an account.